mahmoodhamdi/Tempelate/README.md

 # tempelate

-This is a template for Flutter projects."# Tempelate"
+This is a template for Flutter projects.